Tony Martin (American singer): Life and career

 After leaving the Navy, Martin asked his local draft board for immediate induction into the service.
 He was drafted into the Army and assigned to the United States Army Air Forces.
 He was assigned to Capt.
 Glenn Miller's band, at the request of Miller, who considered him the best singer in the armed services.
 Martin later said he felt as though he had "stumbled into heaven through the side door."
 Martin was later promoted to technical sergeant in the Air Transport Command and stationed in India, where Brig.
 Gen. William H. Tunner, commanding the Hump Airlift, put him to work as an entertainer, forming a troupe of amateur talent from the command and taking it around the various bases to perform.

-After the war, Martin signed with Mercury Records, then a small independent label run out of Chicago, Illinois.
-He cut 25 records in 1946 and 1947 for Mercury, including a 1946 recording of "To Each His Own," which became a million-seller.
-It was awarded a gold disc by the RIAA.
+After the war Martin signed with Mercury Records, then a small independent label run out of Chicago, Illinois.
+He cut 25 records in 1946 and 1947 for Mercury, including a 1946 recording of "To Each His Own," which became a million-seller and was awarded a gold disc by the RIAA.
 This prompted RCA Victor to offer him a record contract, which he signed in 1947 after satisfying his contract obligations to Mercury.

 He continued to appear in film musicals during the 1940s and 1950s.
-His rendition of "Lover Come Back to Me" with Joan Weldon in Deep in My Heart – based on the life of Sigmund Romberg and starring José Ferrer - was one of the highlights of that film.
-He also starred as Gaylord Ravenal in the Show Boat segment from the 1946 film Till the Clouds Roll By.
+He starred as Gaylord Ravenal in the Show Boat segment from the 1946 film Till the Clouds Roll By.
+His rendition of "Lover Come Back to Me" with Joan Weldon in Deep in My Heart – based on the life of Sigmund Romberg and starring José Ferrer - was one of the highlights of that 1954 film.

+From April 26, 1954 to February 27, 1956 he starred on NBC's 15-minute musical television series, The Tony Martin Show (briefly interrupted during the summer of 1955 to make way for The Matt Dennis Show).

-In 1958, he became the highest-paid performer in Las Vegas, signing a five-year deal at the Desert Inn, earning $25,000 a week.
+In 1958 he became the highest-paid performer in Las Vegas, signing a five-year deal at the Desert Inn and earning $25,000 a week.

 In an unlikely pairing, Martin recorded for the Motown Records label in the mid-1960s, scoring a minor hit with the record "Talkin' To Your Picture".

-In the 1970s, Martin was a television spokesperson for the Lady Brevoni brand of pantyhose sold in supermarkets.
+In the 1970s Martin was a television spokesperson for the Lady Brevoni brand of pantyhose sold in supermarkets.

 Martin was a stockholder in the Parvin-Dohrmann Corporation, a hotel and casino company that owned the Flamingo Las Vegas.

 Martin's professional singing career extended well into his nineties.